jmarthaller/blog-code/README.md

-# blog-code
+# Blog Code for Medium Blog

-This repo will hold code snippets for my [Medium blog](https://marthaller-jr.medium.com/).
+This repo will hold code snippets for my weekly [Medium blog](https://marthaller-jr.medium.com/).
+Code in this repo will change depending on the weekly blog topic for increased organization.